Ardakilic/WhatTheTag/README.md

 	* `disqus_identifier` is your unique identifier in your Disqus panel.
 You can create a new identifier for your website by [following this link](https://disqus.com/admin/create/)

 * Make sure the `/public/uploads/` folder is writable.

+* Lastly, we need to set Algolia parameters, simply run `php artisan tinker` in the terminal, and paste the following:

+    `\App\Photo::setSettings();`

+This step will create the indice, and set the settings for Algolia.

 * Now, simply run the application.
 You can create a new virtualhost either from Apache, or Nginx etc.